serai-dex/serai/docs/processor/Multisig Rotation.md

    actually be achieved (at least, not without a ZK proof the published `Batch`s were correct).

-8) The new multisig reports a successful close of the prior multisig, and becomes the sole multisig with full responsibilities.
+8) The new multisig publishes the next `Batch`, signifying the accepting of full responsibilities and a successful close of the prior multisig.

 ### Latency and Fees